bespokejs/bespoke/README.md

 ## Plugins

-If you need to extend the basic functionality in Bespoke.js, additional functionality can wrapped up as plugins.
+If you need to extend the basic feature set in Bespoke.js, additional functionality can wrapped up as plugins.

 ### Writing a Basic Plugin